emuell/afseq/docs/src/guide/README.md

 All content in rhythms can be either static, a Lua table of events, or dynamic, a Lua function that [generates](../extras/generators.md) events on the fly.

-Dynamic functions or generators can also be controlled, automated via [parameters](./parameters.md) to change their behaviour at runtime in response to user input (e.g. MIDI controllers, DAW parameter automation).
+Dynamic functions or generators can also be controlled, automated via [input parameters](./parameters.md) to change their behaviour at runtime in response to user input (e.g. MIDI controllers, DAW parameter automation).
 This also allows creating more flexible rhythm templates.

 ## Examples